Project Aura

 Solving side visibility

-Many existing lights focus on illuminating the front and rear of a cyclist.
-My co-founder, Ethan Frier, and I mounted a set of lights on the wheels to both make the side of the cyclist visible and highlight the intrinsic motion and iconic form of a bicycle.
+My co-founder, Ethan Frier, and I created Project Aura, a set of lights that mount to the wheels to both make the side of the cyclist visible and highlight the intrinsic motion and iconic form of a bicycle.

 02